BlueByteSystemsInc/PDMShell/src/TRANSITION.md

 ---
-title: TRANSITION Command Documentation | PDMShell | SOLIDWORKS PDM
+title: TRANSITION Command | PDMShell | SOLIDWORKS PDM
 description: Changes the workflow state for one file, files found by search, or files listed in a CSV source.
 ---

-# TRANSITION Command Documentation
+# TRANSITION Command

-## DESCRIPTION
+## Description
 The `transition` command changes SOLIDWORKS PDM files from one workflow state to another using a specified transition.

 This command supports three modes: